Prelims Cracker

 • Cytokine release syndrome (CRS): CRS is an inflammatory response that can occur after CAR T cell therapy.
 In severe cases, CRS can lead to organ failure and death.

-• Neurotoxicity: It is a range of side effects that can affect the nervous system.
+• Neurotoxicity refers to a range of side effects that can affect the nervous system.
 These side effects can range from mild (such as headache and confusion) to severe (such as seizures and coma).

 • Infection Risk: It may weaken the immune system, making the patients more susceptible to infections.

-• Attack healthy tissues: CAR-T cells may mistakenly attack healthy tissues and cancer cells.
+• Attack healthy tissues: CAR-T cells may mistakenly target and attack both healthy tissues and cancer cells.

 Leave a Reply